Prapthi564/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

 Azure Document Intelligence and AI Service for Language streamline document processing by extracting key information and automating summaries, leveraging AI to enhance data extraction accuracy and deliver actionable insights efficiently.

+In this lab, you will use Azure Document Intelligence and the AI Service for Language to extract structured information from documents and generate automated summaries.
+You will create, query, and update Azure Search indexes, process documents using Document Intelligence Studio, and integrate language services for summarization.

 ## Lab Objectives

 - Task 1: Explore the dashboard of COVID-19 data